GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ---

-## Display latest weight
+## Show latest weight

-- Copy and paste Birthday labels and text to place them
+- Copy and paste the Birthday label and text to place it
 - Change the label to `Latest Weight`

 ![bg right w:600](images/2022-11-26-01-06-30.png)

 ---

-- Open the setting of the text to reveal the Latest Wight and empty the text input area
+- Open the text settings for Latest Wight and empty the text input area
 - Focus and click `insert dynamic data`
-- Click on `Do a search for`
+- Click `Do a search for`
-  - You mean to search data
+   - It means searching for data.

 ![bg right w:600](images/2021-11-20-04-00-08.png)

 ---

-Specifies to get the weight of the pet currently displayed on the page
+Specifies to obtain the weight of the pet currently displayed on the page.

 - Specify `PetWeightLogs` for `Type`
 - Click the `Add a new constraint` button
-- Click the condition input field that appears, and specify `Pet`, `=`, and `Current Page Pets` in that order
+- A condition input field will appear, so click on it and specify `Pet`, `=`, and `Current Page Pets` in that order.

-You can get it under various conditions, so let's take a look at what conditions there are
+You can get it under various conditions, so let's take a look at what conditions are available.

 ![bg right w:600](images/2022-11-26-01-08-01.png)